The Importance of Credo in Multiagent Learning: Empirical Evaluation

 \subsubsection{IPD: Full-Focus Credo}

 We start by analyzing how the behavior of agents is impacted by the extreme cases of full self-focus ($\mathbf{cr}_i = \langle 1, 0, 0 \rangle$), team-focus ($\mathbf{cr}_i = \langle 0, 1, 0 \rangle$), or system-focus ($\mathbf{cr}_i = \langle 0, 0, 1 \rangle$) credo.
 Figure~\ref{fig:teams_cooperate} shows our results where the $x$-axis of each plot shows the time and the $y$-axis shows the percent of actions where agents chose to cooperate, averaged over 2,000 episode windows.
 We set $c = 1$, $b = 5$, and $\inteam = 0.2$ so counterparts have equal probability of being selected from any team (since $|\mathcal{T}| = 5$).
-Blue represents when the counterpart is a teammate and green when the counterpart is not a teammate.
+Each line represents the behavior of one agent when paired with a teammate (blue) or a non-teammate (green).

 When all agents are fully self-focused (left), $\mathbf{cr}_i = \langle 1, 0, 0 \rangle \forall i \in N$, they immediately learn defection towards all other agents (blue overlapped by green).
 When agents are team-focused (middle), $\mathbf{cr}_i = \langle 0, 1, 0 \rangle$, defection is incentivized as shown in Figure \ref{fig:credo_theory}.
 However, we find agents quickly identify and cooperate with their teammates and almost every agent simultaneously develops stable pro-social policies with non-teammates despite not sharing rewards.
 We hypothesize this is due to a combination of reduced reward variance for actions in specific states and interactions with teammates providing a strong positive feedback signal favoring cooperation.
 In the IPD, fully system-focused DQN agents will achieve the upper bound of performance since they maximize the collective rewards of all agents, equivalent to choosing cooperation.
 In the right plot when agents are fully system-focused, agents do learn to cooperate with every agent regardless of team (blue overlapped by green).
 While other work requires strong assumptions of behavior to steer agents towards cooperation~\cite{Anastassacos2021CooperationAR}, these results indicate that full common interest may not be required to promote cooperation across an entire population with teams.